bhklab/handbook/docs/disciplines/Bioinformatics/Tools/RNAseq_Pipelines/kallisto.md

 ## Usage
- - A Snakemake Kallistso pipeline is available at H4H: `/cluster/projects/bhklab/pipelines/kallisto_snakemake_pipeline`
+ - A Snakemake Kallisto pipeline is available at H4H: `/cluster/projects/bhklab/pipelines/kallisto_snakemake_pipeline`
  - Details about pipeline setup and usage are available in the pipeline's `README` file.